 - Ages 18+

-- Foster teens, now young adults, may be afforded the opportunity to live in independent housing, with the understanding that their foster family and LFS will remain involved to support them and provide guidance
+- Now young adults, they may be afforded the opportunity to live in independent housing, with the understanding that their foster family and LFSRM will remain involved to support them and provide guidance

 - Increasing responsibility for teens parallels the “real world”

-- Assistance securing independent housing with ongoing supportive services for teens reduces the probability that STEP teens emancipating from foster care will experience homelessness
+- Assistance securing independent housing with ongoing supportive services for teens therefore reducing the probability that STEP teens emancipating from foster care will experience homelessness

 - Continued support for both teens and families helps them navigate the challenges of adolescence